The Outsider (2018 film): Plot

-The Shiromatsu come under pressure from rival yakuza families, largely due to the aging Shiromatsu patriarch's refusal to adapt to the rapidly changing post-war economy.
+The Shiromatsu-ikka come under pressure from rival yakuza families, largely due to the aging Shiromatsu-ikka patriarch's refusal to adapt to the rapidly changing post-war economy.
 Kiyoshi then sends Nick alone for a mission to handle a black market weapons deal at a harbor with a traitorous soldier.
-However, when Nick arrived at the dock, all he found was a dead person on the floor and subsequently, he is ambushed by four Seizu members, intending to steal the deal for themselves.
-After failing to find the cash that Nick had brought along for the deal, the Seizu lieutenant orders his men to kill Nick but a quick handed Nick instead wrestled for the gun and in return killing two of the Seizu men.
-Back at Shiromatsu's HQ, the patriarch was relieved that Nick had managed to retain the money but was angry that Nick has inadvertently started a war with the Seizu.
-To avoid a war with the Seizu, Nick and Kiyoshi perform an act of yubitsume as a form of apology to the patriarch of the Seizu.
-The severed fingertips was then sent to the Seizu patriarch, who accepts them.
-Nick is taken to a countryside temple, where he becomes a full member of the Shiromatsu through an initiation ceremony.
+However, when Nick arrived at the dock, all he found was a dead person on the floor and subsequently, he is ambushed by four Seizu-kai members, intending to steal the deal for themselves.
+After failing to find the cash that Nick had brought along for the deal, the Seizu-kai lieutenant orders his men to kill Nick but a quick handed Nick instead wrestled for the gun and in return killing two of the Seizu-kai men.
+Back at Shiromatsu-ikka's HQ, the patriarch was relieved that Nick had managed to retain the money but was angry that Nick has inadvertently started a war with the Seizu-kai.
+To avoid a war with the Seizu-kai, Nick and Kiyoshi both perform an act of yubitsume as a form of apology to the patriarch of the Seizu-kai.
+The severed fingertips was then sent to the Seizu-kai patriarch, who accepts them.
+Nick is taken to a countryside temple, where he becomes a full member of the Shiromatsu-ikka through an initiation ceremony.

-During a sumo contest, the two families hold a meeting, with the Seizu patriarch offering his counterpart the chance to retire in peace by absorbing the Shiromatsu, which the patriarch refuses and threatens him.
+During a sumo contest, the two families hold a meeting, with the Seizu-kai's patriarch offering his counterpart the chance to retire in peace by absorbing the Shiromatsu-ikka, which the patriarch refuses and threatens him.

 While walking home after the sumo match, Nick is recognized by Lieutenant Paulie Bowers, a US Marine on leave.
 Paulie remarks that Nick, his former captain, was presumed dead by the Marines after being sought for court-martial.
 When Paulie tries to blackmail Nick, he lures him back to his apartment and kills him by slashing his neck with a knife.